quimortiz/dynoplan/README.md

 ## Planners

-- Pure Optimization-Base
+- Pure Optimization-Based
 - RRT* (ompl) + Optimization
 - Idbastar (Iterative search and Optimization)
+- SST* (ompl)
 - Dbrrt, AO-dbrrt and DBrrtConnect (coming soon!)
-- SST* (ompl)

 ## Building

+You can check the Github CI [cmake.yml](.github/workflows/cmake.yml) to see how to compile the project in latest ubuntu (For ubuntu 20.04, we experienced some issues with g++-9, but clang-13 is fine.)

 Dependencies:

+- Boost
-fcl (0.7)
+- fcl (0.7)
-yaml-cpp
+- yaml-cpp
-Eigen 3
+- Eigen3
-Crocoddyl (1.8)
+- Crocoddyl (1.8)
-OMPL (1.6)
+- OMPL (1.6)

-Yes, you need OMPL 1.6 for planners RRT + TO and  SST  .
-You will need OMPL 1.6 -- we recommend to install OMPL in a local directory with -DCMAKE_INSTALL_PREFIX, and use -DCMAKE_PREFIX_PATH here
+We need OMPL 1.6 for planners RRT + TO and  SST.
+We recommend to install OMPL in a local directory with -DCMAKE_INSTALL_PREFIX, and use -DCMAKE_PREFIX_PATH here

 ## Motion Primitives